Saltfarmer/blog/_posts/2022-10-28-Web-Scraping-With-BeautifulSoup4.md

  "It's Only the Himalayas"]
 ```

-Create a dataframe based on the list.
+Create a data frame based on the list.
 The code is

 ```python
 # empty list